Residential boarding and hostle accomodation in educational facilities

 Schools should set out clear contingency plans for pupils and staff becoming symptomatic/testing positive, including the risk that this could affect multiple bubbles and significantly extend isolation periods.
 Planning should include the option to extend use of quarantine accommodation if necessary, for example, by identifying alternative accommodation for other pupils who were due to move into it, or, if unavoidable, identifying alternative accommodation to move quarantining pupils to.
 A decision to move quarantining pupils should only be taken after full risk assessment, ensuring that the alternative accommodation can meet all the requirements of this guidance, that the movement of pupils and staff is conducted as safely as possible minimising any risk of infection transmission, and that the vacated accommodation receives enhanced cleaning prior to other staff or pupils using it.

 Where possible, residential settings should operate a consistent staff rota to minimise the risk of transmission and keep the number of staff having contact with each individual or bubble to a minimum.
 The rota should avoid individual staff having contact with multiple isolating bubbles, and should clearly designate staff during the isolation period as either looking after students in isolation or looking after non-isolating students and avoid any shared duties, for example, general school staff providing back up for staff supporting a quarantine bubble.
-Further mitigations should be considered, for example, separate groups of staff supervising pupils from red list countries.

 If staff are having contact with more than one bubble then following all the mitigations is essential in order to minimise all routes of transmission (2 metre distancing, face coverings, hand hygiene before and after contact with students in the bubble).
-The school should have contingency plans in place for staff members testing positive or being required to isolate in the event of being identified as a close contact.
+The school should have contingency plans in place for staff members testing positive (alerted by regular testing) or being required to isolate in the event of being identified as a close contact.

 Staff, whether non-resident, visiting, or partially or fully resident at the school, should follow careful infection control measures during and after visits, in the same way as any self-isolating household would if they had unavoidable visitors.
 As always, they will need to pay particular attention to careful infection prevention and control, including physical distancing, hand and respiratory hygiene.